sveltejs/v2.svelte.dev/content/guide/01-component-api.md

 import MyComponent from './MyComponent.html';

 const component = new MyComponent({
-	// `target` is the only required option – the element
+	// `target` is the only required option - a DOM element.
-	// to render the component to
+	// The component will be appended at the bottom of this element.
 	target: document.querySelector('main'),

+	// `anchor` is optional - an child element of the target.
+	// The component will become a sibling of the anchor, preceding it.
+	anchor: document.querySelector('main #child'),

 	// `data` is optional.
-A component can also have
-	// default data – we'll learn about that later.
+	// A component can have default data – we'll learn about that later.
 	data: {
 		questions: [
 			'life',